 65. Elegant Themes

-Another mostly commercial company which provides excellent WordPress content.
+Another mostly commercial company that provides excellent WordPress content.

 They're also the authors of the excellent Divi 3.0 theme and PageBuilder plugin, so they've already made very significant (positive) dents in the WordPress ecosystem.
 Their blog provides plenty of web design and WordPress content, so another one to follow.